 Some retailers charge new customers for setting up a new account.
 Check the rates with the power retailers.

-Some retailers that offer market contracts charges an ‘exit fee’.
+Some retailers that offer market contracts charge an ‘exit fee’.
 This applies if the contract is to be canceled anytime within the first one or two years.
 This is one thing that you need to look into before signing up an electricity contract for you to avoid additional expenses.

 Debit Card/Credit Card Payment Fee

 Paying bills via credit card or debit card is very common which charges a fee between 1-3% of the total amount being paid.
-This cost is quite high for those customers who often receives high bills.
+This cost is quite high for those customers who often receive high bills.